celest-time/celest/Readme.md

 Celest provides a alternative date and time API for PHP.
 It allows you to correctly manage date and time and to do operations on them.
 It is based on the [JSR-310](http://www.threeten.org/) project for Java 8.

+# This is the 2.0 branch which drops compatibility with php 5 and 7.1, but remains compatible otherwise.

 ## Installation
 The recommended way to install Celest is through [Composer](https://getcomposer.org/):